 Mike: You talk to the neighbors, they're gonna think you want to be friends.
 I don't want to be friends with them.

 - Leverage inverts it.
 In "The Homecoming Job", Hardison needs to distract some security guards, so when they pull him over to search his truck, he starts ranting about how they're prejudiced against him... because he's Jewish.

 Hardison: Can't a brotha like matzo ball soup?

-The defense attorney on Picket Fences spent most of the series assuming that people keep giving him the cold shoulder because he's Jewish.
+- The defense attorney on Picket Fences spent most of the series assuming that people kept giving him the cold shoulder because he was Jewish.
 The sheriff's wife eventually calls him out on this, telling him to his face that it's because he's obnoxious.

 Doorman: Holy crap!
 It is you!
 Sorry for the mix-up, Tan.

 Shawn Spencer: I beg your pardon?
 My name is Black.
 His (Gus) name is Tan.
 I can't believe you just made that assumption.
 You should be ashamed of yourself and your family.

 - Pushing Daisies, when Emerson is refused service in a bar not because he's black but because he's tall.